-Constructor Description addComponent (Component component, Book book, String topicId, boolean needF1Help, boolean needPopupHelp) Registers a component with the help manager.
-The provided book is used for looking up the topicId.
-Parameters: ■ component - The component to be added. ■ topicId - The topic ID to associate with this component. ■ needF1Help - If true, displays help for this component in response to F1 key press events. needPopupHelp - If true, displays a Help pop-up menu upon right mouse click and launches context-sensitive help if the Help menu item is selected. ■ needF1Help - If true, displays help for this component in response to F1 key press events. needPopupHelp - If true, displays a Help pop-up menu upon right mouse click and launches context-sensitive help if the Help menu item is selected.
+Constructor Description addComponent (Componen t component, Book Registers a component with the help manager.
+The provided book is used for looking up the topicId. book, String topicId, boolean needF1Help, Parameters: boolean ■ component - The component to be added. needPopupHelp) ■ topicId - The topic ID to associate with this component. needF1Help - If true, displays help for this component in response to F1 key press events. needPopupHelp - If true, displays a Help pop-up menu upon right mouse click and launches context-sensitive help if the Help menu item is selected. ■ needF1Help - If true, displays help for this component in response to F1 key press events. needPopupHelp - If true, displays a Help pop-up menu upon right mouse click and launches context-sensitive help if the Help menu item is selected.

-15.3.4 Explicitly Showing Help for Components
+15.4.4 Explicitly Showing Help for Components